Jeffrey Hollender Partners LLC offers

 Hollender is uniquely able to provide a systems-based framework for developing solutions to businesses toughest challenges.
 The firm’s founder brings a proven track record that includes:

-2. Advising large multi-nations including Wal-Mart, SCJohnson and Nike on their sustainability strategy.
+2. Advising large multi-nationals including Wal-Mart, SCJohnson and Nike on their sustainability strategy.

-3. Deep relationships and credibility with global NROs.
-(NGOs?)
+3. Establishing deep relationships and credibility with global NGOs.
 Hollender serves as a Board member at Greenpeace US and was a board member of Veritee, the leading international advocate of workers rights.

 4. Leadership within the corporate responsibility business community as the co-founder and current Board Chair of the 200,000+ member American Sustainable Business Council and a long term Member and former Director of the Social Venture Network.